 You’ll be brought to the search results and see a section labeled “Device.”
-You can change your Chromebook’s touchpad speed, touchpad settings, keyboard settings, and display settings- which is how you change the Chromebook’s resolution.
+You can change your Chromebook’s touchpad speed, touchpad settings, keyboard settings, and display settings- which is how you change it.
 Click on this button.

 Click on the field labeled “resolution” and a drop-down menu will appear.
-You can choose and adjust your Chromebook’s resolution from this menu, and you also have the options to change the orientation and TV alignment.
+You can choose and adjust it from this menu, and you also have the options to change the orientation and TV alignment.
 Orientation is used for portrait or landscape display.
 TV alignment is used if you’re connecting to a TV or other external monitor.

-However, the default Chromebook resolution isn’t always the best, nor is it always ideal.
-You need to play around with the resolution to get it to do what you’re looking for.
+However, the default isn’t always the best, nor is it always ideal.
+You need to play around with it to get it to do what you’re looking for.
 If you plan to watch a lot of HD videos or view detailed photos, choose a higher resolution.
 If you plan to type, write, or code, choose a lower resolution.
 It depends on your intended use of your Chromebook.

 See below for an explanation about resolutions.

-Choose your resolution and click “done.”
-Your screen will most likely flicker for a bit and then you’ll either see larger everything or smaller everything, depending on the resolution you chose.
+Choose it and click “done.”
+Your screen will most likely flicker for a bit and then you’ll either see larger everything or smaller everything, depending on which you chose.

-If you want a bigger picture, choose a lower resolution.
+If you want a bigger picture, choose a lower setting.

-If you want a smaller picture, choose a higher resolution.
+If you want a smaller picture, choose a higher setting.

 And by picture, I mean the whole display- text, pictures, videos, etc. Not just images.
 Picture = display.

-If you’re not sure which resolution to choose or what these numbers mean, see the next section.
+If you’re not sure which to choose or what these numbers mean, see the next section.

-How do I choose the right resolution on my Chromebook?
+How do I choose the right setting for my Chromebook?

 The best way to do this would be through an example.

-So, for example, let’s say you have a 800 x 600 screen resolution on your Chromebook.
-Although most Chromebook models have resolutions way higher than this, or are at least capable of, this is a standard resolution that’s common (or at least used to be).
+So, for example, let’s say you have an 800 x 600 screen on your Chromebook.
+Although most Chromebook models have some settings way higher than this, or are at least capable of, this is a standard setting that’s common (or at least used to be).